ArazEstPrit/to-do-app/README.md

 To use the app, run `todo` along with one of these commands:

 * `add|a --name <task name> [--dueDate <due date>] [--description <description>] [--tags <"tag1 tag2 ...">"] [--effort <1-6>] [--importance <1-6>]` - Adds a task with the specified parameters.
   * The `dueDate` field prompts for a date.
-It shows the current date by default like `Mon 01 Jan 2025`.
-You can use the *left and right arrow keys* to select different parts of the date (weekday, day, month, year).
+It shows the current date by default in the `Mon 01 Jan 2025` format.
+You can use the *left and right arrow keys* to select different parts of the date.
 Once selected, use the *up and down arrow keys* to adjust the value.
 Press Enter to confirm the date.
   * The `effort` and `importance` parameters are a measure (from 1 to 6) of how important a task is, as well as how much effort is needed to complete the task.
 These values are used to calculate a *priority score*, which increases as the due date comes closer.
 It is calculated using the following expression: $\dfrac{2b}{\sqrt[a]{ d }}$, where $b$ is the importance, $a$ effort, and $d$ days until the deadline.
 If you want to see a graph of priority score over time, check this [Desmos graph](https://www.desmos.com/calculator/tawrfjp6m4)
 * `complete|delete|c|d --id <task ID>`
   * Removes the task with the specified task ID.